erikvveen/terraform-multi-cloud-talos/README.md

 "addon-standard-sidecar.tf" represents a setup that implements ISTIO with a "sidecar" setup.
 An "echoserver" pod is kicked off with an "echoserver" service that uses the k8s Gateway pattern to expose to an automatically created Loadbancer-ip at port 5005 a simple index.html file.

-Correct functioning of the setup can be tested for each cluster the ip address of the "echoserver" service (shown by "kubectl get services -A") and do a "wget <Loadbalancer-ip-address>:5005".
-A index.html should be downloaded.
+Correct functioning of the setup can be tested for each cluster by obtaining the IP address of the "echoserver" service (shown by "kubectl get services -A") and performing a "wget \<Loadbalancer-ip-address\>:5005".
+An index.html file should be downloaded.